chibuikeeugene/loan-amount-prediction/README.md

 # LOAN AMOUNT PREDICTION

 A machine learning program that estimates the amount of loan to be issued as seen in the dataset given.
-This program uses a **simple linear lassocv algorithm** to estimate the likely loan user should be eligible for.
+This program uses a **simple hist gradient boosting regressor algorithm** to estimate the likely loan user should be eligible for.

 ## Data set and its description